James Martin Eder: Early life

-Eder was born to a Lithuanian Jewish family in Goldingen in the Duchy of Courland in the Russian Empire.
+Eder was born to a Lithuanian Jewish family in Goldingen in the Courland Governorate in the Russian Empire.
 He was the son of Martin Sass Eder and Dorina Kaiser, and was the youngest of their seven children.
 In 1851 Santiago Eder immigrated from Courland to New York City where his older brother and most of his siblings already lived.
 He completed his education and after some work experience entered Harvard Law School in 1858.
 In 1861 he moved to San Francisco, and from there moved to the Colombian sea port of Buenaventura where he worked as a lawyer and a commercial representative for Panamanian trading firms when Panama was still part of Colombia.
 In 1864 he bought the Manuelita sugar and coffee farm near the city of Palmira in the Cauca Valley of Colombia.
 He bought this farm at a public auction in Cali from the father of leading Colombian novelist Jorge Isaacs.
 In 1866 Eder became the consul of the United States in Buenaventura, as well as the vice-consul of Chile.
 In 1867 he traveled to London where he met and married Elizabeth 'Lizzie' Benjamin in the New Synagogue.
 In their marriage certificate, the name of don Santiago's father is given as 'Moses Eder'.
 From this marriage were born his children Henry, Charles, Luisa, Walter, Phanor, Fanny and Edith Eder.